• Skip to main content

 Let’s take what I just explained and give you a real-life example.
 Here’s how to plan a mother-daughter tea for two, from start to finish.

-Letting your child participate in an adult activity as a child bringing it to their level can be fun, encouraging, and even a great teachable moment.
-You can teach them about etiquette and manners through these fun and entertaining books.
+Letting your child participate in an adult activity as a child bringing it to their level, can be fun, encouraging, and even a great teachable moment.
+You can teach them about etiquette and manners through these entertaining books.

 Here are some great gift ideas you can get your tea friend to show her how much you care.